Parachute mine: Luftwaffe

-During the Second World War, the Luftwaffe used a number of different kinds of parachute mines.
-The Luftmine A (LMA) and Luftmine B (LMB) weighed 500 kg and 1000 kg respectively.
-The LMA was 5 ft 8 in in length and the LMB 8 ft 8 in.

 A German parachute mine that landed in the grounds of the Royal Arsenal at Woolwich, circa 1940 to 1942.

 After the parachute opened, the mine would descend at around 40 mph.
 If it came down on land, a clockwork mechanism would detonate the mine 25 seconds after impact.
 If the mine landed in water it would sink to the bottom.
 If the depth was greater than 8 ft, water pressure and the dissolving of a water–soluble plug would deactivate the clockwork time-detonator, and activate an anti-shipping detonator.
 These were initially magnetic detonators but later, acoustic or magnetic/acoustic detonators could be fitted.
 The Luftwaffe began dropping mines in British waters in November 1939, using Heinkel He 115 seaplanes and Heinkel He 111 land–based bombers.
 The new British cruiser, HMS Belfast, was damaged by a parachute mine on 21 November in the Firth of Forth, while the destroyer HMS Gipsy was damaged at Harwich on the same night.

 The threat to shipping posed by magnetic detonators was effectively negated after a German parachute mine was captured intact when it landed in mud in the Thames Estuary.
 Thereafter, a ship's magnetic field could be counteracted by a process called degaussing.
 This involved either the installation of electric wires around the inside of the hull, or for smaller vessels, by passing an electric cable under the hull, known as "wiping".